 Over the next few years, worsening economic conditions and increasing disillusionment with the Democratic Party’s response produced growing numbers of Populists.
 As the election of 1896 approached, Louisiana Populists made overtures to southern Louisiana sugar planters, who frequently supported the Republicans and were also feeling the pinch of depression.
 Both groups relished the thought of unseating Democratic governor Murphy J. Foster—a shared purpose that would allow for a Populist-Republican fusion in the approaching gubernatorial campaign.
 To cement the alliance, the Fusion ticket endorsed St. Mary Parish sugar planter John N. Pharr, one of Louisiana’s wealthiest men.

-If the fusion of black and white farmers along with wealthy sugar planters could be maintained, the Populists seemed poised for victory.
+If the fusion of Black and white farmers along with wealthy sugar planters could be maintained, the Populists seemed poised for victory.
 The Democrats, predictably, reacted with hysteria, alleging that the Populists represented racial equality and social upheaval.
 One Shreveport Democratic paper went so far as to declare, “it is the religious duty of Democrats to rob Populists and Republicans of their votes.
 Rob them!
 You bet!
 What are we here for?”
 Massive violence characterized election day 1896 across the state.
 When the Democratic-controlled state election commission completed the tally, it reported a narrow Foster victory.
-In many predominantly black parishes the Populists received not a single vote, suggesting that the results had been tampered with or that blacks had been bulldozed into voting for the Democrats.
+In many predominantly Black parishes the Populists received not a single vote, suggesting that the results had been tampered with or that Black men had been bulldozed into voting for the Democrats.
 Despite armed protests against the results, especially in north central Louisiana, Foster retained his position.

 The election of 1896 broke the power of the Louisiana Populist movement.
 It also ushered in significant social change.
 In the next legislative session, the Democratic-controlled assembly passed sweeping electoral law changes that markedly contracted the electorate and concentrated power in the hands of the elite.
-Likewise, many former Populists who supported racial unity to achieve reform now believed that blacks were unreliable allies who should be removed from the rolls lest their votes be manipulated.
+Likewise, many former Populists who supported racial unity to achieve reform now believed that Black men were unreliable allies who should be removed from the rolls lest their votes be manipulated.
 It is perhaps not surprising that not long after the election a Louisiana court handed down a landmark decision in the case of Plessy v.
 Ferguson (1896), which coined the term “separate but equal” and ushered in the era of legally enforced segregation—a dark legacy for a movement dedicated to improving the quality of life for Louisiana’s poor.